pyserial/pyserial/documentation/pyserial_api.rst

         .. versionchanged:: 2.7 (renamed on Posix, function was called ``flowControl``)
         .. versionchanged:: 3.0 renamed from ``setXON``

+    .. method:: cancel_read()

+        :platform: Windows

+        Cancel a pending read operation from an other thread.

+        .. versionadded:: 3.1

+    .. method:: cancel_write()

+        :platform: Windows

+        Cancel a pending write operation from an other thread.

+        .. versionadded:: 3.1

     .. note:: The following members are deprecated and will be removed in a future release.